balanced/balanced-docs/api/rev1/api/bank-accounts.rst

   To debit a bank account you must first :ref:`verify it <bank-account-verifications>`.

-Tokenize a Bank Account (Direct)
+Create a Bank Account (Direct)
 --------------------------------

-Creates a new bank account.
+Creates a new ``BankAccount`` resource that represents a bank account funding instrument.

 .. note::
   :header_class: alert alert-tab-red
   :body_class: alert alert-red

   This method is not recommended for production environments.
-Please use balanced.js for bank account tokenization.
+Please use balanced.js for creating bank accounts.

 .. cssclass:: dl-horizontal dl-params